ARCHIVE: Clark Preparing PCC Students for Marketing and Retailing Success

 The term ‘hard worker’ is one that could just as easily be applied to Clark.
 In fact, PCC’s division deans named her the college’s “Joseph E. Downing Award” winner for 2004.
 The esteemed recognition is given annually to a PCC instructor for teaching excellence.

 “That was wonderful,” Clark said of her award.
 “It’s very nice to be recognized by your peers.
 It made me feel like I’m doing something right in helping students achieve their goals and that somebody recognized that.”

-Utilizing hands-on activities (“I’m big on projects,” Clark says.) and classroom lecture, Clark emphasizes teamwork and good communication while striving to reach each of her students “regardless of their individual learning styles.”
+Utilizing hands-on activities (“I’m big on projects,” Clark says.) and classroom lectures, Clark emphasizes teamwork and good communication while striving to reach each of her students “regardless of their individual learning styles.”
 She teaches 10 of the courses (some through the Internet) needed for an associate’s degree, including Principles of Marketing, Retailing, Advertising and Sales Promotion, and Visual Merchandising.

 Away from the classroom, Clark is equally active at Pitt.
-She is a member of the PCC Foundation Board and, as such, participates in several fund-raising projects each year, including the Down East Boat Show, scholarship auction and Holiday Show.
-“Everything the board does,” she says, “I’am there.”
+She is a member of the PCC Foundation Board and, as such, participates in several fund-raising projects each year, including the Down East Boat Show, scholarship auction, and Holiday Show.
+“Everything the board does,” she says, “I am there.”